 We decided to shift from our plan to visit Rapallo, in the Italian riviera, perhaps because we are just not resort town people, perhaps because the maddening crowds desperate to go to the Cinque Terre made me want to go somewhere far away.

-of things to look at from the sofa, if you rent it :
+This photo of ancient Lecce apartment presents a wonderful dilemma of things to look at from the sofa, if you rent it : impossible Italian TV or the stunning fresco?
+Click to enlarge. |

 ... a lovely town.